drivechain-project/drivechain.info/_posts/2018-09-24-first-release.md

 If this "multi-network coin" idea is found to be viable, it has profound implications for the crypto's most salient problems.
 Bitcoin would be able to copy any technology, including: larger blocks, Turing-completeness, and ring signatures.

 As a result, there would be no need to fight about which features Bitcoin "should" have (or over which features "define" Bitcoin).
 Technologists would be free to build interesting blockchain technology and add it to Bitcoin, without going through the conservative review process.
-And furthermore, the base mainchain "layer-1" would be free to quickly ossify and stabilize.
+And furthermore, the "base layer" would be free to quickly ossify and stabilize.